TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 #### Step 3: play round function

 Your game will be played round by round.
-Write a function named `playRound` that takes the human and computer player choices as arguments, plays a single round and returns a winner announcement:
+You will make a function that takes the human and computer player choices as arguments, plays a single round and returns a winner announcement:

 1. Create a new function named `playRound`.
 1. Define two parameters on `playRound`: `playerChoice` and `computerChoice`.
 Use those two parameters to take the human and computer choices as arguments.